What is the Bay Colony rail trail?

 How is the rail trail to be used?

-The trail is intended to be used for hiking, walking, running, biking, cross-country skiing, and, in some sections, horse riding.
+The trail is intended to be used for hiking, walking, running, biking, cross-country skiing, and, in some sections, horseback riding.

 How will we control access to the trail?